PART 1: How Can a Christian Reconcile Their Identity as a Christian and as a Homosexual?

 As believers, it’s not our job to judge them.
 We’re here to love them.
 Jesus said to love God and love your neighbor and that fulfills the law.
 The LGBT community is our neighbor, and we are to love them.
 I’ve seen people being loved by Christians into the kingdom.
 I’ve seen people being loved so generously and lavishly that they come to Christ.
 It is crucial that we love the community and not judge them because, “There, but for the grace of God, go I.” The only reason I’m sitting here right now with you is because God had grace on me.
 He plucked me out of that life, out of that darkness, and into new life.

 It was all him.
 There’s no possible way I could judge a gay pride parade, for example -- I used to go to those.
 That was me.
 And then God plucked me out of it.
-All I can do now is be grateful that God had grace eon me and love others.
+All I can do now is be grateful that God had grace on me and to love others.

 Becket Cook was born and raised in Dallas, Texas.
 He spends much of his time in ministry speaking at churches and universities helping believers (and non-believers) understand the issue of same-sex attraction biblically, theologically, culturally, and personally.
 Becket received his master’s degree from Talbot School of Theology at Biola University in 2017.